Code-Institute-Submissions/MS1_EliteBJJ/README.md

 To deploy the website, under the github repository, I went to settings > github pages > chose ‘master’ branch, after which the website was deployed.

-You can run the code locally by clicking on the ‘code’ button on my repository: https://github.com/upeshp/MS1_EliteBJJ
+You can run the code locally by clicking on the ‘code’ button on my repository, full link below: https://github.com/upeshp/MS1_EliteBJJ

 ## Credits